-This is part two of our financial planning for our early career physicians.
-A few weeks earlier we got the party started with Financial Planning for Last Year of Training Physicians.
+This is part two of our financial planning for our early career attending physicians.
+Earlier on the blog, we got the party started with Financial Planning for Last Year of Training Physicians.
 The goal of this post is to build on what we covered in that post and make the assumption that you are now a few years into your attending status.

-- This becomes a broken record, but the moral of the story is the same: boring and average are just fine!
-Max out your qualified plan(s), max out your backdoor Roth IRA(s), load up your taxable account to accomplish your goals.
-If you have access to a Health Savings Account (HSA), that is a bonus account - use it!
-We will cover more on investing soon.
+- This becomes a broken record, but the moral of the story is the same: boring and average investing are just fine!
+Max out your qualified plan(s), max out your backdoor Roth IRA(s), and load up your taxable account to accomplish your goals.

 What are the assumptions we are working with?